A Requiem in Our Time

 A Requiem in Our Time, Op.
 3, is a composition for brass ensemble and percussion by Einojuhani Rautavaara, written in 1953.
 It won him international attention while still a student.

 History

-Rautavaara composed the work in 1953, after his studies at the Sibelius Academy in Helsinki from 1948 to 1952 with Aarre Merikanto.
+Rautavaara composed the work in 1953, and it premiered on May 10th 1954, with the Cincinnati Brass Choir conducted by Ernest N. Glover, after his studies at the Sibelius Academy in Helsinki from 1948 to 1952 with Aarre Merikanto.
 His style during that period was neoclassical, with close ties to tradition.

 The composition brought him international attention: it won him the Thor Johnson Brass Composition competition of 1954, and it prompted Jean Sibelius in 1955 to recommend him for a scholarship at the Juilliard School in New York City.

 Music

 Rautavaara structured the work in four movements: